Values & Principles

 Why This Matters for AI Safety

 Te Tiriti o Waitangi establishes principles of partnership, protection, and participation.
-These principles directly inform the Tractatus Framework\'s approach to digital sovereignty:

 Our Approach